Skip to main content

 • nonce as encoded integer which uniquely identifies the proposals

-• identifier the provided 40 hex characters longs identifier
+• identifier is the provided 40 hex characters long identifier

 • start epoch as encoded integer for the starting epoch